 Subject to the next sentence hereof, Colombia will, to the fullest extent permitted by law, irrevocably waive and agree not to plead any immunity from the jurisdiction of any of the above courts in any action based upon the bonds.
-Under the laws of Colombia, neither Colombia nor any of its property has any immunity from the jurisdiction of any court or from set-off or any legal process subject to the terms, conditions, limitations or exceptions under: (i) Articles 192, 195, 298 and 299 of Law 1437 of 2011 (Código de Procedimiento Administrativo y de lo Contencioso Administrativo) applicable to administrative or judicial proceedings initiated on or after July 2, 2012; and (ii) Articles 684 and 513 of the Colombian Civil Procedure Code (Código de Procedimiento Civil) (which will be abrogated by Articles 593, 594 and 595 et al subject to the entry into force of Law 1564 of 2012 (Código General del Proceso) pursuant to the terms of article 627, paragraph 6 thereof) and Article 19 of Decree 111 of January 15, 1996, pursuant to which the revenues, assets and property of Colombia located in Colombia are not subject to execution, set-off or attachment.
+Under the laws of Colombia, neither Colombia nor any of its property has any immunity from the jurisdiction of any court or from set-off or any legal process subject to the terms, conditions, limitations or exceptions under (i) Article 177 of the Colombian Administrative Code (Código Contencioso Administrativo), applicable to administrative or judicial proceedings initiated before July 2, 2012; (ii) Articles 192, 195, 298 and 299 of Law 1437 of 2011 (Código de Procedimiento Administrativo y de lo Contencioso Administrativo) applicable to administrative or judicial proceedings initiated on or after July 2, 2012; and (iii) Articles 684 and 513 of the Colombian Civil Procedure Code (Código de Procedimiento Civil) (which will be abrogated by Articles 593, 594 and 595 et al of Law 1564 of 2012 (Código General del Proceso) effective as of January 1, 2014) and Article 19 of Decree 111 of January 15, 1996, pursuant to which the revenues, assets and property of Colombia located in Colombia are not subject to execution, set-off or attachment.